cran/supportR/README.md

   ordination with base R. Requires the distance matrix returned by `ape::pcoa`

-### Reshaping Data
+### Operations Outside of R

-- **`crop_tri`**: Removes the specified “triangle” (either upper or lower) of a symmetric data object by replacing with NAs.
-Also allows user to specify whether to keep or also drop the diagonal
+- **`github_ls`**: Lists contents of a GitHub repository from its URL and returns a simple dataframe containing the name, type, and file path of identified objects.
+Supports recursive listing (i.e., listing of contents of subfolders identified in first list of contents)

-- **`array_melt`**: “Flattens” an array of dimensions X, Y, and Z into a dataframe containing columns `x`, `y`, `z`, and `value` where `value` is whatever was stored in the array at those coordinates
+- **`github_tree`**: Creates a file tree diagram of a GitHub repository from its URL

-### Miscellaneous Other Functions
+- **`rmd_export`**: Allows knitting of a specified R Markdown file locally and simultaneously to a specified Google Drive folder.

-- **`rmd_export`**: Allows knitting of a specified R Markdown file locally and simultaneously to a specified Google Drive folder. *NOTE:* you must authorize R to work with Google Drive by using `googldrive::drive_auth` for this function to work
+  **NOTE:** you must authorize R to work with Google Drive by using `googldrive::drive_auth()` for this function to work

 ## Looking Ahead